 Sun-Kissed Blonde And Root Smudging

 If you’re a natural brunette itching to go lighter, asking your hairstylist to keep your roots dark can make the transition look seamless.
 In this look, a root smudging technique is used to blend the haircolor which prevents unwanted lines from forming against the highlighted pieces.
-Since the rest of your hair will require lifting to go from brunette to blonde, ask your stylist about using pH-Bonder during your appointment.
+Since the rest of your hair will require lifting to go from brunette to blonde, ask your stylist about using pH-Bonder during your appointment and maintain your new blonde haircolor by using purple shampoo at home.

 Bronde Haircolor With Grown Out Roots